JonStratton/belagos-builder/README.md

 1. Boots the cpuserve from the fsserve via PXE and creates nvram.
 1. Shuts everything down.

-Optionally, you can also plug your grid into a darknet with one of the darknet(IPv6 overlay mesh network) scripts.
+Optionally, you can also plug your grid into a Yggdrasil with one of the darknet(IPv6 overlay mesh network) scripts.

-	./make_darknet.sh
+	./install_yggdrasil.sh

 This will:
 1. Install Yggdrasil software.